 As an extra form of income, The Shroud sells its intelligence-gathering services to world governments.
 The access granted by these governments allows The Shroud to hear rumors of factions and cults among the highest echelons of power.

-- 800+ able-bodied agents based on both the continents of Pescat and Liat
+- Thousands of able-bodied agents based on both the continents of Pescat and Liat

-- A headquarters in the Avicennan city of Kanara protected by high-level spells and containing powerful relics and magical items
+- A headquarters in the Avicennan city of Kanara protected by high-level spells and containing some of the world's most powerful relics and magic items

-- Direct communication with The Man in Black, a powerful deity from the Far Realms revolted by the destructive violence of his kin
+- Direct communication with The Man in Black, a powerful deity from the Far Realms opposed to the destructive violence of his kin

 Medraad's ReturnThe Man in Black spent nearly 15 years finding a way to bring Medraad Le Fey back from the dead, but it still came as a surprise when Medraad appeared out of nowhere in the middle of Shroud HQ in the fall of 890.
 Both Medraad and The Man in Black were reticent about how his revival occurred, but Asmodeus was relieved to retire and allow his old boss to resume control of the organization.
 Asmodeus died of exhaustion two weeks later.

-In the 890's Medraad focused The Shroud's resources on a single organization quickly gaining followers in the Elflands: the Cult of the Sunken God.
-Ever since the world's lone Kraken was killed in 875, cults had appeared that worshiped monsters deities from the oceanic abyss.
+In the 890's Medraad focused The Shroud's resources on a single organization quickly gaining followers in the Elflands Empire: the Cult of the Sunken God.
+Ever since the world's lone Kraken was killed in 875, cults had appeared that worshiped monstrous deities from the Far Realms and sent sahuagin into bloodthirsty frenzies.
 The Cult of the Sunken God was directly connected to several sahuagin attacks in the Elflands and Glace, so fearing the worst Medraad traveled directly to the Elflands capital of Kassadeia in 896 to warn the Royal Knights Brigade of this rising force and the threat it posed.
 The warnings went unheeded, and after the New Year's Massacre of 897 destroyed the Elflands Empire The Sunken God had a foothold in the Material Plane (in the form of an undead Amara Fireheart) and an army of sahuagin to do its bidding.
-Frustrated by the Royal Knights Brigade's inability to stop this massacre, Medraad decided that The Shroud needed more involved measures and tasked agent Beleren Hazid to infiltrate the Royal Knights Brigade and eliminate the Sunken God once and for all.
+Frustrated by the Royal Knights Brigade's inability to stop this massacre, Medraad decided that The Shroud needed to be more involved in the Sunken God's elimination and tasked special agent Beleren Hazid to infiltrate the Royal Knights Brigade and defeat the Sunken God once and for all.
 For years Beleren had been working as a double agent within Gameth's secret service, so he was the perfect candidate to join a newly-reformed RKB after the events of the New Year's Massacre.
-With the Elflands Empire in shambles and sahuagin attacks reported as far east as Avicenna, the hopes of The Shroud and the world at large are pinned on how quickly the Sunken God and his forces can be eliminated.
+Beleren's work for the Shroud proved to be a rousing success, Gameth's leadership never once noticing his Shroud connections and allowing him to operate and gather intel with complete autonomy.
+The defeat of the Sunken God at the Battle of Kassadeia proved to be a rousing success for the agents who put their lives on the line for the cause, but the organization wasn't able to rest on its laurels.
+A few years later fiends from the Nine Hells tried to instigate a civil war in the tiefling kingdom of Rakka to collect souls from both sides of the conflict, leading to the death of special agent Alara as Rakka's Heroes sought to defeat the fiendish conspirators.
+It was a chastening experience for the Shroud, convincing them that no matter their success with one operation there would be half a dozen cults waiting to sow chaos in the mission's aftermath.
+In the 4th Cycle's tenth century the Shroud started focusing on longer-term goals, gathering information on all the planes of existence and cataloguing the magic items collected from cults and interplanar threats alike.
+Forging alliances with academic organizations like Chusei University in the Northern Territories, the Shroud's researchers became the formost experts on interplanar activity and how to best deal with these interdimensional threats.
+It would be hard to determine the next great threat to life on Ekal, but the Shroud would have an upper hand with its decades of spycraft and intelligence.

 Mythology & Lore